• About Us

 December 14, 2022 Annabelle Psychology

 Life can be demanding.
-At times, so much so that it significantly overwhelms our ability to cope and manage.
+At times, so much so that it feels like we can’t cope.

-When this happens, we may feel heavy with emotions, as though we are barely hanging on by a thread.
-This experience of physical and mental exhaustion can take a great toll on us.
+When this happens, we feel heavy with emotions, as though we are barely hanging on by a thread.

 If you feel that you are being pushed past your limits, here are five things to remind yourself of when you feel inadequate, or when life feels like it is too much for you to cope with.